Itameshi: History

 The first Italian restaurant in Japan was Italiaken, opened in 1880 in Niigata by Pietro Migliore, who came to Japan with a French performing troupe.
+It later expanded into a hotel which is still in business today under the same name, although the eponymous restaurant is no longer in operation.

 Italian-Japanese fusion first started in the 1920s when spaghetti was introduced to Japan, and served in small cafes.
 Before 1970, there were few authentic Italian restaurants in Japan, with only a few pizza and pasta stores.
 Italian food would not gain a bigger foothold in the country until the 1990s, when the 1997 Asian financial crisis hit and many upscale restaurants were affected by low wages and increased prices.
 Many of these restaurants and chefs turned to Italian food as a cheaper alternative and from there, Italian food became even more popular in the country.

 The word itameshi became common in the early 1990s, during the Japanese asset price bubble.